Frequently asked questions

 Yes.
 Many areas of Wellington Park are used as drinking water catchments by local authorities for the purposes of supplying drinking water to households.
 There are three broad Restricted Areas in the Park: two areas in the Glenorchy City Council management section and one in the Hobart City Council management section, and entry is by permit only.

-Some recreational activities are also restricted in the Park – these are governed by the Management Plan and the Wellington Park Regulations 2009.
-For example, trail bikes are prohibited from the Park, but 4wd vehicles and horses may access certain fire trails by permit only.
+Some recreational activities are also restricted in the Park – these are governed by the Management Plan and the Wellington Park Regulations 2019.
+For example, trail bikes are prohibited from the Park, but 4 wheel drive vehicles and horses may access certain fire trails by permit only.
 Visit recreation permits pages for more information.

 Where are the drinking water catchments in the Park?

 The catchments cover two large areas on the northern and southern faces of kunanyi / Mount Wellington, and one smaller area around Lime Kiln Reservoir.
 The larger northern catchment covers Knights Creek and Humphreys Rivulet, whilst the southern catchment covers the North West Bay River.
-If you would like to learn more, our water webpage is overflowing with information about drinking water catchments within the Park.
+If you would like to learn more, our water webpage is overflowing with information about drinking water catchments in the Park.

 How big is Wellington Park?